graphql/graphql-spec/spec/Section 3 -- Type System.md

 1. A directive definition may not contain the use of a directive which references itself directly.
-2. A directive definition may not contain the use of a directive which references itself indirectly by reference a Type or Directive which transitively includes a reference to this directive.
+2. A directive definition may not contain the use of a directive which references itself indirectly by referencing a Type or Directive which transitively includes a reference to this directive.